timostamm/protobuf-ts/MANUAL.md

 - "force_exclude_all_options"
   By default, custom options are included in the metadata and can be blacklisted with our option (ts.exclude_options).
 Set this option if you are certain you do not want to include any options at all.

 - "keep_enum_prefix"
   By default, if all enum values share a prefix that corresponds with the enum's name, the prefix is dropped from the value names.
 Set this option to disable this behavior.

 - "ts_nocheck"
   Generate a @ts-nocheck annotation at the top of each file.
 This will become the default behaviour in the next major release.

+- "disable_ts_nocheck"
+  Do not generate a @ts-nocheck annotation at the top of each file.
+Since this is the default behaviour, this option has no effect.

 - "add_pb_suffix"
   Adds the suffix `_pb` to the names of all generated files.
 This will become the default behaviour in the next major release.

+- "output_typescript"
+  Output TypeScript files.
+This is the default behavior.

+- "output_javascript"
+  Output JavaScript for the currently recommended target ES2020.
+The target may change with a major release of protobuf-ts.
+  By default, the ECMAScript module system is used (`import` and `export`).
+  Along with JavaScript files, this always outputs TypeScript declaration files.

+- "output_javascript_es2015"
+  Output JavaScript for the ES2015 target.

+- "output_javascript_es2016"
+  Output JavaScript for the ES2016 target.

+- "output_javascript_es2017"
+  Output JavaScript for the ES2017 target.

+- "output_javascript_es2018"
+  Output JavaScript for the ES2018 target.

+- "output_javascript_es2019"
+  Output JavaScript for the ES2019 target.

+- "output_javascript_es2020"
+  Output JavaScript for the ES2020 target.

+- "output_legacy_commonjs"
+  Use CommonJS instead of the default ECMAScript module system.

 - "client_none"
   Do not generate rpc clients.